Model Y: Tesla’s Crossover Will Be Beaten To The Punch By The Nissan Leaf’s SUV Variant

-With the Tesla Model 3 deliveries now starting, the attention of the EV community is focused on the next mass-market vehicle that the upstart carmaker is set to unveil — the highly rumored Model Y. The crossover SUV, which was officially teased earlier this year, does not have a release or reveal date yet.
+With the Tesla Model 3 deliveries now starting, the attention of the EV community is focused on the next mass-market vehicle that the upstart carmaker is set to unveil: the highly rumored Model Y. The crossover SUV, which was officially teased earlier this year, does not have a release or reveal date yet.
 Unfortunately for Tesla, it seems like Nissan might beat its crossover EV to the punch, with the Japanese carmaker set to unveil its Leaf SUV within the next few months.

 Nissan’s crossover electric SUV, which is tentatively called the Leaf SUV by EV enthusiasts, has already been confirmed by the Japanese firm’s design chief, Alfonso Albaisa.
 Expectations are high that the crossover, either in the form of a working prototype or a concept vehicle, would be officially unveiled at the upcoming 2017 Tokyo Motor Show, according to an Auto Evolution report.